Ian Rush: Club career

+Early life and career

-Born in St Asaph, Flintshire, Rush's reputation was enhanced by scoring for Chester City in a shock 2–0 FA Cup third round win at Second Division side Newcastle United in January 1980, with Chester City equalling their best run by reaching the last 16 where they narrowly lost to Ipswich Town.
-His last game for Chester City was a 2–1 win over Southend United at Sealand Road on 26 April 1980 in which he did not score.
+Born in St Asaph, Denbighshire, Rush's reputation was enhanced by scoring for Chester (later Chester City) in a 2–0 FA Cup third round win away to Second Division team Newcastle United in January 1980, with Chester equalling their best run by reaching the last 16 where they narrowly lost to Ipswich Town.
+His last game for Chester was a 2–1 win over Southend United at Sealand Road on 26 April 1980 in which he did not score.

 Despite interest from Manchester United, and in spite of Rush being a boyhood Everton fan, Liverpool won the race to sign the 19-year-old in April 1980, though he had to remain at Chester until the end of the season as the transfer deadline (27 March 1980) had passed.
 Recommended by chief scout Geoff Twentyman, Liverpool paid a record fee for a teenager of £300,000.
-It remained Chester City's record sale until they went bankrupt in March 2010.
+It remained Chester's record sale until they went bankrupt in March 2010.
 Rush was managed throughout his time at Chester by Alan Oakes, although much of the credit for his development is given to youth manager Cliff Sear.
 Nearly 20 years later, Rush and Sear worked together on the coaching staff at Wrexham.